 Faculty: Eva Leinart, MD., Philippe Jeanty, MD.
 PhD.

-After completing this course, the participant should be able:
+Course objectives: After completing this course, the participant should be able to:

 Target audience: Physicians, sonographers and others who perform and/or interpret OB ultrasound.

 Instructions: This Internet-based tutorial requires that you read through the text and related images in their entirety.
 You may read it from your browser or from hard copy after printing it out.
 In addition, it is suggested that you refer to references in the bibliography to reinforce the information presented by the author.
 Following completion of the tutorial, click on "Take the Quiz".
 After scoring a passing score of 70% or higher you will be taken to a secure payment page where you will have the opportunity to pay the CME fee and receive your certificate.

 System requirements: In order to complete this program you must have a computer with a recent version of Internet Explorer or Netscape, and a printer, which is configured to print from the browser.